 Security transactions are recorded on a trade-date basis.
 We measure realized gains or losses by the difference between the net proceeds from the repayment or sale and the amortized cost basis of the investment, using the specific identification method, without regard to unrealized appreciation or depreciation previously recognized, but considering unamortized upfront fees and prepayment penalties.
-Net change in unrealized appreciation or depreciation reflects the change in our portfolio investments and Credit Facility values during the reporting period, including any reversal of previously recorded unrealized appreciation, when gains or losses are realized.
+Net change in unrealized appreciation or depreciation or dep

 We record interest income on an accrual basis to the extent that we expect to collect such amounts.
 For loans and debt investments with contractual PIK interest, which represents interest accrued and added to the loan balance that generally becomes due at maturity, we will generally not accrue PIK interest when the portfolio company valuation indicates that such PIK interest is not collectable.
 We do not accrue as a receivable interest on loans and debt investments if we have reason to doubt our ability to collect such interest.
-Loan origination fees, original issue discount, market discount or premium are capitalized and then accreted or amortized using the effective interest method as interest income or interest expense.
+Loan origination fees, original issue discount, market discount or premium are capitalized and then accrued using the effective interest method as interest income or interest expense.
 We record prepayment penalties on loans and debt investments as income.
 Dividend income, if any, is recognized on an accrual basis on the ex-dividend date to the extent that we expect to collect such amounts.